ZettaAI/kombu-worker/README.md

 Note that, different from other systems like SQS, AMQP-based queues are specified by two fields: a URL to the queue host (or "exchange"), and a name to identify a specific queue within that exchange.
 Also note that this polling function has a few parameters for handling queues that are currently empty.
 Set `max_num_retries` to `None` if you'd like the workers to persist indefinitely.

 #### queuetools
 A user can also work more directly with the raw messages within the AMQP queue using this interface.
 The `taskqueueworker` functions wrap around these functions, and serve as easy guides for how to handle the `queuetools` functions.
-For example, see `taskqueueworker.fetch_tasks` for a nice way to use the `queuetools.fetch_messages` generator.
+For example, see `taskqueueworker.fetch_tasks` for a nice way to use the `queuetools.fetch_msgs` generator.

 When using `fetch_msgs`, set `max_num_retries` to `None` if you'd like the workers to persist indefinitely, but make sure to set up a way to stop the process, otherwise it won't give you control back. `taskqueueworker.poll` and other interfaces handle this for you.